This course will be updated or discontinued on or before Tuesday, November 21, 2023

 Oral fluid HIV screening:

-Oral fluid containing antibodies in the oral mucosal transudate is gathered by swab from around the gums of the mouth.
+Oral fluid containing antibodies in the oral mucosal transudate is gathered by a swab from around the mouth's gums.

 Public health clinics and community outreach agencies are the primary users of this method.

 Urine HIV screening:

 Urine rapid test kits or collection devices can be sent to licensed processing centers but are not yet widely used.

 Combination antigen/antibody (Ag/Ab) immunoassays are in their fourth generation for HIV detection and are capable of detecting antibodies against HIV and fragments of the virus itself called antigens.
 Ag/Ab tests require blood samples (serum, plasma, or whole blood) and have the potential to detect a specific protein known as p24 viral core protein as soon as three weeks after the initial infection.
 The p24 particles, however, soon become undetectable once the body speeds up its antibody production and begins to "destroy the evidence" in its fight against HIV.
 At this point, the second part of the Ag/Ab test becomes valuable, as the antibodies hiding the antigen evidence become reactive to the test allowing accurate detection efforts to continue.

 The Western blot (protein immunoblotting IgM IgG) test for HIV is now the confirmatory test preferred by the CDC for double-checking the results of other HIV tests (CDC, 2019f).
 Be aware that the Western Blot may be unreliable in new HIV infections, under two months since the time of infection.
 Also, the Western Blot has difficulty reacting to/detecting the HIV clade "O," which, though uncommon, is out there (CDC, 2019f).
 Public health regions need awareness of the type of infection, HIV-1 versus HIV-2, present in their watch areas.
 Still, knowledge of the subtypes or clades that are presented is important.